TakLee96/clvr_impl_starter/README_CLVR.md

 ## ToDo

+* Reason if it's problem with LSTM setup
+* Print the "advantage" values and the predicted ones, see if it makes sense
+* Print the gradient distribution from actor and critic, and see if it matches
+  + If not, we may need to tune learning rate
+  + We can also set learning rate for backbone separately
+  + But we should start with learning rate grid search
+* Reason if it's better to freeze backbone for one but not the other
+* Reason if we need to fine-tune PPO hyperparams

+## Done
 * Visualize the trained policy and see if it makes sense
-* Print the "advantage" values and the predicted ones, see if it makes sense
+  + With sufficient training steps, state-based agent is doing what's expected
-* Try to learn to predict the reward offline and show that the model is capable of learning it
+* Learn to predict the reward offline and show that the model is capable of learning it
+  + Yes, the model can predict; see `encoder_dist`
 * Try to run more experiments on Google Colab with GPU (folder `gpu_scripts`)
+  + Yes, scripts now automatically make use of GPU
+  + Pipeline shown to be working
+* PPO itself is proven to be working, by `ppo_state_v0`
+  + Frozen backbone + PPO is proven to be working, by `ppo_pretrained_iage_v0`

 ## Problems Encountered